International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 - Any deployment that realistically intends to join IDSA Incubation in future and wishes to lay the foundations for that.
 - Pilots, research projects or work that are in progress.

 :information_source: The term **"deployment"** refers to a set of components.
-Thus, a deployment scenario should consist of multiple components that enable data sharing in a secure and sovereign way, as described by IDS standards, i.e., the use of data connectors and Identity Providers is mandatory, while other components may be optional.
+Thus, a Deployment Scenario should consist of multiple components that enable data sharing in a secure and sovereign way, as described by IDS standards, i.e., the use of data connectors and Identity Providers is mandatory, while other components may be optional.

 The IDS Deployment Scenarios in Sandbox stage, do not necessarily have to consist of certified components.
 While any deviations from the documentation should be justified during the application, it is intended that projects shall apply as early and immature as possible to the sandbox stage to receive support and feedback from the community.
 The obvous path for Sandbox projects is to become an Incubated Deployment Scenario in the future.

 #### Evaluation Criteria